Harium/keel/README.md

-E-Motion
+Keel
 ========

-E-Motion is a Java Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).
+Keel is a Java Image Processing Library built over [Etyllica](https://github.com/yuripourre/etyllica/).

 Comparing to other computer vision libraries it is: